8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 3. The third type is shock bike pumps.
 These are used to adjust the pressure in the shock suspension of mountain bikes.
 One shock bike pump should be part of every mountain biker’s equipment so he or she can adjust the pressure of the shock to suit the rider’s weight and riding style.

-PRO TIP: A mini bike pump or CO2 inflator should be part of every cyclist’s equipment together with the floor pump.
-Thanks to this combination of pumps, you will inflate your tires at home using a floor pump and during your bike trips using a mini bike pump.
+PRO TIP: Every cyclist should have a mini bike pump or CO2 inflator as part of their equipment, along with a floor pump.
+With this combo, you can inflate your tires at home with a floor pump and on your bike trips with a mini bike pump.

 CO2 Inflators